Amsterdammers, Make Your City!

 For two years, Amsterdam was the innovation capital (iCapital) of Europe.
 The European Commission granted the city this honour based on the Accelerating Amsterdam Assets proposal.
-The proposal was composed by the City of Amsterdam, Kennisland and a ++iCapital partnersAt the bottom of this page you can find an overview of the partners involved..
+The proposal was composed by the City of Amsterdam, Kennisland and a number of other partners++iCapital partnersAt the bottom of this page you can find an overview of the partners involved..
 In addition to the honour, Amsterdam won a substantial financial reward.
 In the programme Amsterdammers, Make Your City! (in Dutch: Amsterdammers, Maak je Stad!)
 600,000 euros of this prize money has been made available for city makers, as well as a tailor-made accelerator programme.
 Social innovation initiatives working towards a more inclusive city, and focussing on either the ‘Healthy City’ or ‘Talented City’ were invited to apply to the programme.

 Amsterdam should be a city in which citizens feel at home, have equal opportunities and live healthy lives.Amsterdam should be a city in which citizens feel at home, have equal opportunities and live healthy lives.
-To achieve this goal, the city administration needs to ++Amsterdam ApproachAmsterdam won the iCapital award in part because of its cooperative innovation model, which is also called the ‘Amsterdam Approach’.
+To achieve this goal, the city administration needs to collaborate++Amsterdam ApproachAmsterdam won the iCapital award in part because of its cooperative innovation model, which is also called the ‘Amsterdam Approach’.
 The approach is characterised by an interplay between technological and social innovation.
 Amsterdam attempts to connect bottom-up initiatives to the municipality through organisations such as Kennisland, Waag Society and Pakhuis de Zwijger. with local initiatives that support these values.
 Amsterdammers, Make Your City! was initiated with the goal of strengthening such initiatives and collaborative approaches in the city.
 Kennisland implements this programme together with the City of Amsterdam, Pakhuis de Zwijger and Waag Society.